Goal?

 Catch?

 We believe the most efficient, scalable and incorruptible way to achieve this goal is via a for profit company.
-But it is only fair that we establish this company with limits.
-Because a capitalist entity chases profits over everything.
+But it is only fair that we establish this company with limits, because most successful businesses tend to chase profits over everything.
 We will instate 2 rules that the business can not break under any circumstance.

 Rule number 1: